+IWBS001

-IWBS001 EFTSL: 0.111 Web Systems
+Web Systems

 This subject introduces the computer as a component of the Internet.
-This enables the student to understand the use of a computer in a distributed environment, and provides the context for later subjects on distributed services.
+This enables students to understand the use of a computer in a distributed environment, and provides the context for later subjects on distributed services.
 Students will be able to develop scripting skills required in later subjects, such as using the command line interface of UNIX and building web sites.
 Some fundamental computing theory is introduced.

+IPRG001

-IPRG001 EFTSL: 0.111 Programming Fundamentals
+Programming Fundamentals